Activities for Schoolchildren

 Malvern Hills Room

 How can rocks millions of years old tell seaside stories?
-Since the hill are made from granite, why should this make it difficult to live on the hills?
+Since the hills are made from granite, why should this make it difficult to live on the hills?

 Look at the information boards on the 2 Iron Age hill forts.
 What were the houses like?
 Would you have liked to live on top of a hill in one of these houses?
 Why?
 Why did these hill forts come to an end when the Romans arrived?
 What would have happened to the people living in the hill forts?